Microsoft: Azure PowerPack Release Notes, version 119

 Enhancements and Issues Addressed

-The following enhancements and addressed issues are included in version 119 of the "Microsoft: Azure" PowerPack:
+The following enhancements and addressed issues are included this release of the "Microsoft: Azure" PowerPack:

 • Updated the PowerPack to be Python 3 compatible.